ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 For actions that alter the schema version, such as create, update, or delete artifact, artifact versions and rules, an activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-## Authentication
+### Authentication
 {: #authentication}

 As described above, you can authenticate to the schema registry using an API key.
 This is supplied as the password portion of a HTTP basic authentication header.
 Set the username portion of this header to the word “token”.
 It is also possible to grant a bearer token for a system ID or user and supply this as a credential.
-To do this specify a HTTP header in the format: “Authorization: Bearer $TOKEN” (where $TOKEN is the bearer token).
+To do this specify an HTTP header in the format: “Authorization: Bearer $TOKEN” (where $TOKEN is the bearer token).
 For example:

 ```
 curl –H "Authorization: Bearer $TOKEN" ...
 ```

-## Errors
+### Errors
 {: #errors}

-If an error condition is encountered the schema registry will return a non-2XX range HTTP status code.
+If an error condition is encountered, the schema registry will return a non-2XX range HTTP status code.
 The body of the response will contain a JSON object in the following form:

 ```
 {